 Let Attorney Randy Isenberg Consider a Wet Reckless Plea Deal in Your Case

-He can navigate complex laws and situations to aggressively pursue a wet reckless or other plea deal in your case, if that is the best option based on the circumstances of your arrest.
+He can navigate complex laws and situations to aggressively pursue a wet reckless or other plea bargain in your case, if that is the best option based on the circumstances of your arrest.
 He will review your case and build a defense strategy that offers the best chance at putting this behind you and getting back to your everyday life as soon as possible.
 For some, that is a wet reckless plea deal.

 Complete a Free Case Evaluation form now